joedski/musings/Vue General/Journal 2020-04-29 - Periodic Update on My Opinions in Front-End App Architecture.md

 Then make sure your Requests Service supports the option to skip making a request if that request has been successfully received before.

 This keeps coupling between Views loose, while still ensuring a given component has all the remote data it needs.

+#### What If I Need to Pass Sensitive Form State Between Components But Don't Want To Use Query Params to Do So?

+This is mostly when concerns of crafting potentially malicious links come into play, and is almost entirely reserved for cases of when dealing with mission critical information.

+What I recommend is to create a parent container component that maintains the state that needs to be passed, and for the child components to emit the state updates to the parent so that it can update the children.

+The parent is then the page component of a parent route, while the children are the page copmonents of the child routes.

+This keeps the relevant state tightly encapsulated to only where it is relevant: those children and their shared parent.

+What this does to routing depends on how the form is setup.

+1. In most cases when this is done, there's 1 or more steps that must be passed through serially.
+    1. Only the parent actually has a Route that references it.
+    2. Because the form state that would normally be part of the route params is no longer there, there's no real meaningful way to actually navigate to any of the child components specifically, so there's no meaningful case where we would even want those children to have actual routes.
+2. In cases where the user could select 1 of many different starting points, then the starting point could be routable to but that's all.
+Anything past that point falls under the prior reasoning due to the sensitivity of that data.
+    1. See also: "Tabbed Views".

+As far as caching goes, if the above situation applies then you'll want to avoid caching.
+Having to go through the form after a refresh or browser restart is a small price to pay for reduced liability.
+That means not even Session Storage should be used!

+#### What If I Need To Send This Sensitive Data To Many Places In The App?

+Then you have an app-wide service, and should build a well defined interface, _possibly_ using a Vuex module as the backing store for it.

 #### Tabbed Views